moneyprotocol/engineering/README.md

 5. Money Protocol admin sets `MPToken` address in `LockupContractFactory`, `CommunityIssuance`, and `MPStaking`.

 #### Deploy and fund Lockup Contracts
-7. Money Protocol admin tells `LockupContractFactory` to deploy a `LockupContract` for each beneficiary, with an `unlockTime` set to exactly one year after system deployment
+6. Money Protocol admin instructs the `LockupContractFactory` to create a `LockupContract` for each beneficiary, with an `unlockTime` scheduled precisely one year after the system's deployment
-8. Money Protocol admin transfers MP to each `LockupContract`, according to their entitlement
+7. Money Protocol admin allocates and transfers MP tokens to each respective `LockupContract` in accordance with the entitlement of the beneficiaries

 #### Deploy Money Protocol Core
 9. Money Protocol admin deploys the Money Protocol core system